 When locusts hit the swarming stage, the sky would literally be so darkened you couldn’t see the sun.

-11 And the I AM will speak in front of His army, because His camp is very large, because he is strong who is obedient to His commands, Because the appointed day of the I AM is great and very terrible.
+11 And the I AM shouts out commands to His army, because His army is very large.
+All who are obedient to His commands are strong.
+The appointed day of the I AM is great and very terrible.
 Who can live through it?

 In this case, God’s army is the locust swarm.
-This event was almost certain doom to any country.
+This event type of event was almost certain doom to any country.

-12 "Because of this," says the I AM, "All of you turn to Me with all your heart, and with fasting, and with weeping, and with mourning,
+12 This is why the I AM says, "All of you turn to Me with all your heart, and with fasting, and with weeping, and with mourning,

 13 "And tear your hearts, instead of your clothes, and turn to the I AM your God.
-Because He is compassionate and merciful, slow to get angry, and of great kindness, and He turns from evil."
+Because He is compassionate and merciful, slow to get angry, and of great kindness, and He will change His mind about punishing you."

 God did not want the show of grief (tearing the clothes); He wanted the real thing (tearing the selfishness and disobedience from the heart).